oguyon/Cfits/src/README.md

 ## SYNTAX RULES, PARSER

-Spaces are used to separate arguments.
-Number of spaces irrelevant.\n Comments are written after the special character #\n If a command is not found, the input string will be interpreted as an arithmetic operation (See ARITHMETIC OPERATIONS below)\n
+- Spaces are used to separate arguments.
+Number of spaces irrelevant.
+- Comments are written after the special character #
+- If a command is not found, the input string will be interpreted as an arithmetic operation (See ARITHMETIC OPERATIONS below)

- <command> <arg1> <arg2>   # comment\n
+<command> <arg1> <arg2>   # comment

 ## TAB COMPLETION

-Tab completion is provided and behaves as follows:\n first argument:        try to match command, then image, then filename\n additional arguments:  try to match image, then filename\n
+Tab completion is provided and behaves as follows:
+- first argument:        try to match command, then image, then filename
+- additional arguments:  try to match image, then filename

 ## INPUT